-Most government organizations exist to satisfy some public need (a core process), not to process employee payroll, purchase office supplies, or hire and evaluate personnel (support processes).
+Most government organizations exist to satisfy some public need (a core process), but must conduct other processes to operate, such as employee payroll, purchasing office supplies, or hiring and evaluating personnel (support processes).
 Core processes are the reason why government organizations exist.
 Support processes are necessary but they are not the primary purpose of the organization; they enable government departments to do their work.
 Each process can be decomposed into its essential elements:

-Inputs - information, needs, and problems that trigger process

-- Outputs specific programs, products, and services generated - Outcomes the results and impact of those programs, products, and services.
+- Inputs information, needs, and problems that trigger process - Outputs specific programs, products, and services generated - Outcomes the results and impact of those programs, products, and services.